-Also included in the courts of extended territorial jurisdiction which have specialized jurisdiction and are aware of certain matters: (i) the Courts of Execution of Penalties, (ii) the Maritime Court, based in Lisbon, (iii) the Intellectual Property Court, based in Lisbon, (iv) the Court of Competition, Regulation and Supervision, based in Santarém, and (v) the Central Court of Criminal Investigation, based in Lisbon.
-In the judicial system there are also “Justices of Peace”, extrajudicial courts that adopt a simplified procedure aimed to swift resolution of disputes.
+Also included in the courts of extended territorial jurisdiction, which have specialized jurisdiction and are responsible for certain types of disputes: (i) the Courts of Execution of Penalties, (ii) the Maritime Court, located in Lisbon, (iii) the Intellectual Property Court, located in Lisbon, (iv) the Court of Competition, Regulation and Supervision, located in Santarém, and (v) the Central Court of Criminal Investigation, located in Lisbon.
+In the judicial system, there are also Justices of Peace, which are extrajudicial courts that adopt a simplified procedure aimed at a swift resolution of disputes.

-The jurisdiction of “Justices of Peace” extends, especially to civil property issues whose value does not exceed €15.000.
+The jurisdiction of Justices of Peace extends, especially to civil property issues whose value does not exceed €15,000.

-The Supreme Administrative Court is the highest body of the hierarchy of the courts of the administrative and fiscal jurisdiction, with two chambers: an administrative litigation section and a tax litigation section.
+The Supreme Administrative Court is the highest authority within the administrative and fiscal courts and is composed of two chambers: one for administrative litigation matters and the other for tax-related litigation

-In general, courts have the power to issue decisions regarding any matter to be determined in the proceedings, which include the powers to order the payment of sums of money (in any currency), grant injunctions against the parties, order the performance of contractual obligations, order the rectification, setting aside or cancellation of deeds or other documents, declare divorces, order the division of assets caused by the death of his owner, etc.
+In general, courts have the power to issue decisions regarding any matter to be determined in the proceedings, which include the powers to order the payment of sums of money (in any currency), grant injunctions against the parties, order the performance of contractual obligations, order the rectification, setting aside or cancellation of deeds or other documents, declare divorces, order the division of assets caused by the death of her/his owner, etc.

 Courts may also, following a request of an interested party or on their own accord: